TORINO 2006 PARALYMPIC WINTER GAMES

 Five different sports were showcased in Torino, with the debut of wheelchair curling attracting large crowds.

 Para alpine skiing, Para biathlon, Para cross-country skiing and Para ice hockey completed the programme.

 The torch was carried by 126 different people, all the way from Verbania to Torino, and it reached an altitude of 3,080 meters on Monte Rosa.

-Held on 10 March, the Opening Ceremony involved an audience of about 25,000 and was broadcasted live to millions of viewers around the globe.
-The theme of the Ceremony was overcoming limitations and was a celebration of those who chose not to surrender.
+Held on 10 March, the Torino 2006 Paralympics Opening Ceremony involved an audience of about 25,000 and was broadcast live to millions of viewers around the globe.
+The theme of the Ceremony was overcoming limitations and was a celebration of those who choose not to surrender.

 Russia topped the medal tally with 13 golds, followed by Germany’s eight.
 Ukraine jumped from an 18th-place finish at the Salt Lake City 2002 Games to a third-place finish in Torino.

 Ukraine’s Olena Iurkovska led the individual medal tally with four golds, a silver and a bronze.